ramonskie/codex/walkthrough/openstack/walkthrough.md

 ### Connect to Bastion

-You'll use the **Key Pair** `*.pem` or `ssh-keygen` generated file that was stored from the [Generate EC2 Key Pair](openstack.md#generate-openstack-key-pair) step before as your credential to connect.
+You'll use the **Key Pair** `*.pem` or `ssh-keygen` generated file that was stored from the [Generate OpenStack Key Pair](openstack.md#generate-openstack-key-pair) step before as your credential to connect.

 In forming the SSH connection command, use the `-i` flag to give SSH the path to